-The Historical and Cultural Society of Clay County is thrilled to announce the opening of the largest exhibition in its history, featuring 68 original folios of the first illuminated and handwritten Bible to be commissioned by a Benedictine monastery in 500 years, The Saint John’s Bible.
+The Historical and Cultural Society of Clay County is thrilled to announce the opening of the largest art exhibition in its history, featuring 68 original folios of the first hand-illuminated and hand-calligraphed Bible to be commissioned by a Benedictine monastery in 500 years, The Saint John’s Bible.

 The exhibition, Illuminating the Word: The Saint John’s Bible, will bring those original folios from all seven volumes of The Saint John’s Bible, along with tools, sketches, materials, and rare books, to the Fargo-Moorhead community.
-Here they will tell the inspiring story of this monumental creation, a gift of art, history, and faith to the new millennium and a new call for our commitments to community, hospitality, justice, and transformation.
+Here they will tell the story of this monumental Minnesota creation, a gift of art, history, and faith to the new millennium and a new call for our commitments to community, hospitality, justice, and transformation.

 Beginning in 1995, the community of Saint John’s Abbey and University in Collegeville, Minnesota, began planning and working on The Saint John’s Bible.
 The work of creating the Bible involved countless hours of meetings, artist studio time, and the financial support of over 1,400 individual donors.
 The project was directed by a committee of theologians, artists, and scholars known as the Committee on Illumination and Text and the actual folios were created by a team of 23 professional scribes, artists, and assistants in a scriptorium in Wales, under the artistic direction of British Royal calligrapher Donald Jackson.
 On May 9, 2011, the last word of the Bible was penned.